Department of Mathematics

 Graduate School and Career Opportunities

 The B.S. degree program, especially if it includes the sequences MATH 521MATH 522 and MATH 577MATH 578, is excellent preparation for graduate study in the mathematical sciences.
 The B.A. degree can be excellent preparation for graduate study in many fields, including admission into professional schools of law, business, and medicine.
-Both degrees are viewed by many employers as attractive, especially when accompanied by electives in areas such as statistics, computer science, economics, and operations research.
+Both degrees are viewed by many employers as attractive, especially when accompanied by electives in areas such as statistics, computer science, data science, economics, and operations research.
 Undergraduate mathematics majors with critical thinking skills and good analytical abilities are in demand in many business, industry, and government fields.

 Professors